Polyptoton

-Polyptoton /ˌpɒlᵻpˈtoʊtɒn/ is the stylistic scheme in which words derived from the same root are repeated (such as "strong" and "strength").
+Polyptoton /ˌpɒlᵻpˈtoʊtɒn/ is the stylistic scheme in which different words derived from the same root (such as "strong" and "strength") are used together.
 A related stylistic device is antanaclasis, in which the same word is repeated, but each time with a different sense.
 Another related term is figura etymologica.

-Other definition
+In inflected languages

-In inflected languages polyptoton is the same word being repeated but appearing each time in a different case. (for example, "Iuppiter", "Iovis", "Iovi", "Iovem", "Iove" [in Latin being the nominative, genitive, dative, accusative, and ablative forms of "Iuppiter" (the god Jupiter), respectively]).
+In inflected languages (such as Latin), polyptoton is the repetition of a word in different grammatical cases.
+One example of this can be found in the Latin forms of the Roman deity Jupiter, or "Iuppiter".
+The word appears in various cases as follows: "Iuppiter" (nominative), "Iovem" (accusative), "Iovis" (genitive), "Iovi" (dative), and "Iove" (ablative).

 Genesis

 The form is relatively common in Latin Christian poetry and prose in a construction called the superlative genitive, in phrases such as sanctum sanctorum ("holy of holies"), and found its way into languages such as Old English, which naturally preferred the prevalent alliteration that is part and parcel of polyptoton—in fact, polyptoton is "much more prevalent in Old English verse than in Latin verse."
 The specific superlative genitive in Old English, however, occurs only in Latinate Christian poems, not in secular poetry.